The popularity of cell phones and wireless communication devices has resulted in a proliferation

 radiation, or both.

-become aware of the RF levels at a location near cell phone or broadcast towers.
+who wish to become aware of the RF levels at a location near cell phone or broadcast towers.
 The report that we provide

 will permit comparison of measured levels with FCC Maximum Permissible Exposures (MPEs), precautionary